feed3r/21Updater/README.md

 Actually, this program creates a web server on a configured port to receive the events.
 Once the event is received, a proper message is created, and it's sent to a specific Telegram Chat through a specific Telegram Bot.

-# Some preliminary data
+# Preliminary informations
+This program receives events from a GitHub repository, using WebHooks.
+These events can be configured in the **WebHooks** section of the **Settings** page of the repository.
+Actually this program manages only PULL REQUESTS and ISSUE events.

-Some preliminary data are mandatory to get the system to work, first of all a new Telegram Bot should be created, this can be easily achieved through the BotFather Telegram chat (see https://core.telegram.org/bots/tutorial)
+For Telegram, some preliminary data are mandatory to get the system to work, first of all a new Telegram Bot should be created, this can be easily achieved through the BotFather Telegram chat (see https://core.telegram.org/bots/tutorial)

 Then, a ChatID should be provided.
 This represents the identifier of a specific Telegram Chat, to get the ChatID you can: